Unleash/unleash/website/docs/deploy/import-export.md

 ### Import files via environment variables

-Use the `IMPORT_FILE` environment variable to set the path to the import file, e.g.
+Use the `IMPORT_FILE` environment variable to set the path to the import file.
+For instance:

 ``` shell
 IMPORT_FILE=configuration.yml